akielaries/openGPMP/README.md

 # Run Examples
 So far I have only been able to create semi-working example using basic arithmetic operations, calculus operations such as simple derivatives as well as Linear-Regression.
+Within many of the driver examples the use of `printf()` over `std::cout` is often used for easier and more readable displaying of our values.
 All examples are in the [drivers](https://github.com/akielaries/RM-pkg/tree/main/drivers) folder
 ```
 # clone the repo and enter